rhysd/validate-github-token/README.md

 See [GitHub official authentication document][gh-auth] for more details.

-This package was created to make a human-friendly error before actually calling GitHub APIs mainly for [GitHub Action][gh-action].
+This package aims to make a human-friendly error before actually calling GitHub APIs.
+It is useful for validating inputs of [GitHub Action][gh-action] if you're making a [JavaScript Action][js-action].